-Braille labels are an excellent way of telling the difference between the cans in your kitchen cupboard, the CDs in your audio collection and the seed packets in your green house.
+Braille labels are a great way of telling the difference between the cans in your kitchen cupboard, the CDs in your audio collection and the seed packets in your green house.

 Products with braille labels

-Increasingly there are commercially available products that are braille labelled by manufacturers but it is very easy and cheap to make your own braille labels using products available from the RNIB shop.
+There are commercially available products that are braille labelled by manufacturers but it is very easy and cheap to make your own braille labels using products available from the RNIB shop as well.

 Home and garden

-DVDs can be labelled with just the title or you could include actors, genre and synopsis.
-With a bit of time and assistance, card and board games can be adapted so that everyone can continue to enjoy playing the family favourites.
+DVDs can be labelled with just the title or you could include actors, the genre and synopsis.
+With a bit of time and assistance, card and board games can also be adapted so that everyone can continue to enjoy playing family favourites games.

-Find out ore about labelling items around the home and garden.
+Find out more about labelling items around the home and garden.